07 May,2020 | 6 months read

 Emotional abuse can take many forms like verbal attacks, criticism, belittlement, mocking, humiliation, neglect, controlling time, controlling wardrobe, controlling travel, limiting interactions with others, jealousy and threatening physical violence.

-Emotional or Mental abuse, while mostly common in dating or married relationships, can occur in any relationships like parents, siblings, family members, friends, and coworkers.
+Emotional or Mental abuse, quite common in dating or married relationships, but they can occur in any relationship like parents, siblings, family members, friends, and coworkers.

 Well, there’s a very thin line between a healthy and an emotionally abusive relationship.
 It is not emotional abuse to argue, to yell, or to react if they are hurt.
 Reacting to a certain situation or emotion is human nature and shouldn’t be characterised as their behaviour.

 That’s why emotional abuse is one of the hardest forms of abuse to recognize.
 It can be manipulative and overt or subtle and insidious.

 A harsh and unrelenting abuse is meant to undermine self-esteem.
 Here are a few signs of emotional abuse to figure out whether you are in such a relationship:

 Emotional abuse like any other abuse can cause serious harm to the victim.
 Rather than a physical injury, emotional abuse is aimed to damage an individual's self esteem and confidence is targeted.